sssaha/sssaha.github.io/_pages/cv.md

   - Supervisor: Raymond A. de Callafon and [Charles Wells](https://www.linkedin.com/in/charles-wells-1807a15b/)
   - Developed model translators to conversion between OpenDSS, CIM and SQL Table representation of power system network
   - Developed Analysis Modules to validate dispatch commands and sensitivity
+  - Developed converters to conver CIM Model (GE Smallworld) to SQL and OpenDSS format
   - Developed tools for validating DERMS data